towolf/towolf.github.com/docs/PsychTests/DriftTexturePrecisionTest.markdown

 resolution.
 1 selects 16bpc float textures, 2 selects 32bpc float
 textures.
-A setting of 3 or 4 selects also 16bpc or 32bpc float textures, but additionally a special PTB GLSL interpolation shader is used instead of the hard\-wired interpolator of your gfx chip.
+A setting of 3 or 4 selects also 16bpc or 32bpc float textures, but additionally a special PTB GLSL interpolation shader is used instead of the hard-wired interpolator of your gfx chip.
 This is computationally more demanding and therefore slower, but it should provide higher precision and better resolution.